Benevon Model Overview

 The Free One-Hour Ask Event is a signature Benevon event.
-After being cultivated extensively in the months before the event, guests are invited by their Ambassador to attend an inspiring, mission-focused free breakfast or lunch fundraising event.
+After being cultivated extensively in the months before the event, guests are invited by their Ambassador to attend an inspiring, mission-focused, one-hour free breakfast or lunch fundraising event.
 At the end of this event, guests are asked to join your organization's Multiple-Year Giving Society by making a gift of at least $1,000 per year for the next five years.
 The Free One-Hour Ask Event differs from other, more traditional, fundraising events in that the guests will already have attended a Point of Entry, it is free to attend, and there is no obligation for guests to give.

 Step Four: Introducing others; reconnecting existing donors